 Certain amounts in the Consolidated Condensed Financial Statements and associated notes may not add due to rounding.
-All percentages have been calculated using unrounded amounts for the three months ended November 30, 2019.
+Percentages have been calculated using unrounded amounts for all periods presented.

 Note 2.
 Acquisitions

 Acquisition of certain Rite Aid Corporation ("Rite Aid") assets